 Many WordPress redirect plugins store 301 redirects in the WordPress database.
 Unfortunately, this method will make your site slower.

 It is preferable to create 301 redirects in your website’s .htaccess file.
 The .htaccess file loads before the WordPress database, making the redirection faster.
-If you are looking for instructions on how to create 301 redirects in the .htaccess file read this post.
-If the thought of editing a code file scares you, we recommend using the Yoast Premium plugin, among other things it includes a redirects manager that does write to the .htaccess file.
+Read this post for instructions how to create 301 redirects in the .htaccess file without a WordPress plugin.

 Even faster—if your site is hosted by WPEngine (affiliate link), create redirects in the WPEngine User Portal.
 Redirects created at the host level will launch before the .htaccess file.

 If you found this post helpful, check out our workshops.
 Make your WordPress site Google-friendly at our Toronto SEO Workshop.